codex-academy/angular-intro/create-an-api.md

 * reference the ngResources library in your javascript
 * configure Angular to use it
-* add and configure a todo factory to use andinstance of `ngResource`
+* add and configure a todo factory to use an instance of `ngResource`
 * pass an instance of the todo factory into the Controller, and use the `ngResource` todo instance

-To reference it, add an entry like this in your html file and make sure you have a copy of the `angular-resource.min.js` file in the right location:
+To reference it, add an entry like this in your `html` file and make sure you have a copy of the `angular-resource.min.js` file in the right location:

 ```html
 <script src="angular-resource.min.js" charset="utf-8"></script>